josephwehby/InvestmentTracker/README.md

-# InvestmentTracker (need new name as this one atrocious)
+# InvestmentTracker (need new name as this one is atrocious)
 ## Basic Idea and Tools
 - I own shares of stock in multiple brokerage accounts (3) so why not aggreate the data to one spot
     - I currently just use google sheets to manage all of them